jamestcole/Tech201_IaC/ReadmeTerraform.md

 }
 ```

-After it has been written and saved and gitbash reopened in admin mode.
+After it has been written and saved and gitbash reopened in admin mode and directory changed to your terraform directory.
 The following commands can be used to initialise,  plan and then apply the deployement of ec2 instances.

 ```
 terraform init